-We may enter into strategic transactions, such as acquisitions of, or joint ventures or partnerships with, companies that present complementary non-organic growth opportunities.
+We may enter into strategic transactions, such as acquisitions of, or joint ventures or partnerships with, companies that present complementary nonorganic growth opportunities.
 Specifically, we will seek opportunities that extend or supplement our presence into new geographic markets or industrial OEM market categories, expand our customer base, add new products or service applications or provide significant operating synergies.
-We believe that there may be domestic or international strategic opportunities available to us as the sophistication of technology and amount of resources necessary to develop and supply power systems that meet increasingly stringent emission standards continue to increase.
+During 2014, we acquired Professional Power Products, Inc. ("3PI"), a leading designer and manufacturer of large, custom engineered, integrated electrical power generation systems serving the global diesel and natural gas power generation market.
+This acquisition extends our global reach and broadens our product offerings.
+We believe that there may be additional domestic or international strategic opportunities available to us as the sophistication of technology and amount of resources necessary to develop and supply power systems that meet increasingly stringent emission standards continue to increase.